vaidadry/foodMood/README.md

 Written in Kotlin, based on latest recommendations by Google.
 * MVVM architecture
 * Room database - for manually added and cached external data
-* Retrofit, Moshi - for external API (http://www.recipepuppy.com/about/api/)
+* Retrofit - for external API (http://www.recipepuppy.com/about/api/)
 * LiveData - for responsive UI changes
 * Coroutines  - for async tasks, responsive app
 * DataBinding
-* Filterable - for search by title
+* Paging library
 * Transformations